 Why choose buying and merchandising?

-'Buyers and merchandisers collaborate to deliver product ranges that meet consumer needs and wants at the right price, in the right place and at the right time,' explains Julie.
-'Buyers focus on product.
-They research fashion trends and are responsible for product selection.
-Merchandisers ensure commercial and financial viability of the product.
-They make sure that stock flows through the business and is available where it is most likely to sell.'
+A retail buyer focuses on product.
+They research fashion trends and are responsible for selecting the products that appear in store or online.
+Retail merchandisers ensure commercial and financial viability of the product.
+They ensure that stock flows through the business and is available where it is most likely to sell.

 What qualifications do I need?

 It's possible to enter buying and merchandising jobs without a degree, but in a competitive industry, where the number of applications outweighs the number of vacancies, many employers prefer graduates.